Arzess/pokemon-scarlet-sword/README.md

-# pokemon-scarlet-sword
+# Scarlet Sword
-Pokemon-inspired 2D game
+A 2D creature-battling RPG where players explore, train, and battle powerful entities.

 # Disclaimer:
-This is a fan-made project for educational purposes.
-No copyrighted assets are included.
+This project is for educational purposes and does not contain copyrighted assets.

+# Sprites and Textures
+- Uses dynamically loaded assets from open sources.

+# Technologies Used:
+- HTML5 Canvas for rendering
+- TypeScript for game logic
+- SCSS for UI styling
+- React for UI and battle screens
+- Node.js (optional) for backend